 Lima, the capital city of Peru, is a desert city plagued with devastating floods and landslides during the rainy season.
 During the remaining seven months of the year, the city struggles with drought and water shortages.
 The city has considered refurbishing the ancient Wari canal system to alleviate their constant flooding and drought cycle6.

 The Wari canals predate the Incas by centries.
-This 1,500-year-old system seems to divert flood waters directing them to infiltrate rocks that feed undergrown springs.
+This underground system seems to divert flood waters directing them to infiltrate rocks that feed undergrown springs.
 This delays the water flow and creates a consistent source of water year round.
 The system is still under research, but if revived, it could alleviate their water issues and in the long run, it would be cheaper than trying to build their own solution.

 TIPÓN: ANCIENT WATER TEMPLE